mca91/ITEWR_DC_Course/chapter2.md

 <br>
 Think about the inference drawn from these results.
 Can you reject the null hypotheses?
 You will be asked about this in the next exercise.

+***=hint

+Both hypotheses can be tested using a two-sided test.
+Remember the forumla for the $p$-vaule in this situation.
+Use `pnorm` to obtain cumulated probabilities for standard normal distributed outcomes.

 *** =sample_code
 ```{r}
 # Compute the p-value p_int